 In his bestselling book Blink: The Power of Thinking Without Thinking, Malcolm Gladwell explains how we all make unconscious snap decisions.
-Sometimes we get them right, and sometimes we get them wrong.
+Sometimes we get them right, he says, and sometimes we get them wrong.

-In a time of churning and change the world no longer works the way it used to.
-Reactions of anxiety, stress and fear can muddy the waters further.
+In a time of churning and change, when the world no longer works the way it used to, we become much more likely to to get these snap decisions wrong.
+On top of that, reactions of anxiety, stress, and fear can muddy the waters further.